Prakash Amte

 Prakash Baba Amte is a social worker from Maharashtra, India.
 Amte and his wife, Mandakini Amte, were awarded the Magsaysay Award for 'Community Leadership' in 2008 for their philanthropic work in the form of the Lok Biradari Prakalp amongst the Madia Gonds in the Gadchiroli district of Maharashtra and the neighbouring states of Telangana and Madhya Pradesh.
-In November 2019 he was awarded with ICMR Lifetime Achievement Award by Bill Gates.
+In November 2019 he was awarded with the ICMR Lifetime Achievement Award by Bill Gates.

 Early life

 Prakash Amte is the second son of Magsaysay awardee Baba Amte.
 He obtained a medical degree from Government Medical College (GMC), Nagpur, and he met his wife Mandakini during their post graduation studies at Government Medical College (GMC), Nagpur.
 Prakash and Mandakini joined Baba Amte and helped her father and others overcome the taboo and fear of leprosy.
+While pursuing postgraduate studies in surgery, he decided to leave academics and joined his father’s social work in Hemalkasa, a remote tribal area in Maharashtra.